Food sorts feed the hungry!

 Join the Outpost team as we partner up with Hunger Task Force at their most popular volunteer activity -- food sorts!
 To ensure they are distributing the highest quality food possible, they need the hard (but FUN) work of thousands of volunteers to sort through donated items on a monthly basis.
 There are two types of food sorts to get you in the groove: grab items coming down a conveyor belt to pack into boxes OR sort subsidized food for low-income seniors into individual Senior Stock Boxes.
 Whichever way you sort it, you are doing your part to help offset hunger in our communities!

-Do you, or does someone you know, need food?
+Do you, or does someone you know, need emergency food?

 Food Bank sorts